 We understand that surgery is a stressful time for your pet as well as for you.
-We attempt to do everything we can to make this event as comfortable, safe, and convenient for everyone.
+We do everything we can to make this event as comfortable, safe, and convenient for everyone.
 We perform scheduled surgeries Monday thru Friday and when emergencies arise we fit them into the schedule whenever necessary.

+Most surgical patients will spend the night with us.
+This ensures that they are monitored after surgery and receive activity restriction immediately after surgery.
 If your pet needs to spend the night after a procedure we make every attempt to keep him as comfortable as possible.
 Occasionally owners like to visit their pets.
 If it will only be one day sometimes your visit can actually make it more stressful for your pet.
 We ask that you call ahead so we can get the okay from your pet's doctor.
 You can be assured that your pet receives much attention and TLC while under our care.

 General anesthesia is administered as an intravenous induction and as an inhaled gas.
 Gas anesthesia and oxygen are delivered to the patient through an endotracheal tube which is placed in the pet's airway.
 An electrocardiogram, pulse oximeter, blood pressure, and respiratory monitor are methods used to monitor the anesthetized pet and help to ensure his or her safety.
 All anesthetic protocols are tailored to your pet to ensure safety, especially in our older and high risk patients.

 A registered veterinary technician is present to assist the doctor during the surgery.
 The technician monitors the pet's rate and depth of respiration, heart rate, temperature and the color of the pet's gums and mucous membranes.
 Following the surgery, your pet is put in heated recovery and carefully monitored.

 Surgery may be performed with a scapel blade or with the surgical laser.
 Some surgeries are only done using the surgical laser due to less bleeding, less pain, and less swelling.